danawoodman/formal/README.md

 <!-- START the-solution -->

-**Formal** is a _cross-platform_ solution that exposes just the right primitives you need to manage your forms state and validations with ease.
+**Formal** is a _cross-platform_ solution that exposes just the right primitives you need to manage your form's state and validations with ease.

 <!-- END the-solution -->